-- If a CSA receives the crime information and believes it was provided in good faith, he/she should document it as a crime report in a prompt manner. - "In good faith" means there is a reasonable basis for believing that the information is not simply rumor or hearsay.
-That is, there is little or no reason to doubt the validity of the information. - What you must disclose, therefore, are statistics from reports of alleged criminal incidents.
+- If a CSA becomes aware of crime information and believes it was provided in good faith, he/she should document it as a crime report and in a prompt manner (within 24 hours), submit it to safety and security. - "In good faith" means there is a reasonable basis for believing that the information is not simply rumor or hearsay.
+That is, there is little or no reason to doubt the validity of the information. - What CSA's must disclose, therefore, are statistics from reports of alleged criminal incidents.
 It is not necessary for the crime to have been investigated by the police or campus security authority, nor must a finding of guilt or responsibility be made to disclose the statistic.
+Personally identifiable information need not be disclosed, unless a danger is present.